 The 1927 Yankees are often talked about as the greatest team in baseball history.
 New York finished with a 110-44 record, winning the league by a whopping 19 games and sweeping the Pittsburgh Pirates in the World Series.
-They scored 975 runs, 130 more than second-best Detroit.
+They scored 976 runs, 131 more than second-best Detroit.

 Ruth’s fabled 60 home runs — which he had become obsessed with since hitting 59 six years earlier — captured the headlines, but Gehrig, at age 24, had a better season.
 He outhit Ruth (.373 to .356) and nearly matched him in on-base percentage (.474 to .486), and slugging (.765 to .772).
-Gehrig had more extra base hits (117 to 97), total bases (447 to 417), and RBIs (175 to 164).
-He also led the league in doubles, was second in triples, second in home runs, second in hits, and third in batting average.
+Gehrig had more extra base hits (117 to 97), total bases (447 to 417), and RBIs (173 to 165).
+He led the major leagues in doubles, RBIs, and total bases and was second in the American League in triples, home runs, hits, and batting average.